Visual Communication: Examples, Types, Elements & Importance

 Why visual communication is important

 Visual communication is a powerful and effective means of conveying and retaining information.
 Research has revealed that individuals can remember approximately 65% of the visual content they see nearly three days later, whereas they can only retain about 10% of the written content three days after reading it.
-Having said that here are some key reasons why visual communication is crucial:

 1/ Enhancing Communication: Visuals can convey emotions, context, and non-verbal cues, making communication more expressive and engaging.
 They add depth and richness to messages, allowing for a better connection with the audience.